-The borrowing is originated to be payable in full on 23rd April, 2021.
-The effective interest rate (which are also equal to contracted interest rates) on the Group's fixed-rate bank borrowing is 5% (2019: 7%) per annum.
+As at 31st December, 2020, the borrowing is originated to be payable in full on 23rd April, 2021.
+The effective interest rate (which are also equal to contracted interest rates) on the Group's fixed-rate bank borrowing is 5% per annum.
 On 12th January, 2021, the Group had entered into a supplemental loan agreement with the bank in which the borrowing would be extended to 23rd April, 2023 with a fixed interest rate of 5% per annum and the repayable on demand clause has been removed.